salewski/aws-as/README.md

 incompatibilities because MFA support in the various tools is hit or miss.

-You can live with one-time pain of MFA authenticating a single User or Role, but when you need to switch between Roles in multiple accounts it becomes too cumbersome for use.
+You can live with one-time pain of MFA authenticating a single User or Role, but when you need to switch between Roles in multiple accounts it quickly becomes too cumbersome for use.

 The `aws-cli` "profiles" cannot be directly leveraged in a general way to smooth over some of the rough points because no profile-naming scheme can be